Chris Brown May Be Still Carrying A Torch For Karrueche Tran

 Brown and Rihanna split in 2009 when he was criminally charged with physically attacking her during a quarrel while the two were in Los Angeles to attend the Grammys.

 He was ultimately sentenced to probation and ordered to stay away from the sultry singer.
 Later, the two tried to reconcile their relationship, but split again after a short while.
+Since then, there having several rumors the two were moving toward giving it yet another try.

 “These other girls who Chris has been with in the past have been with him only to use him for his fame, exotic travels and money,” a source added of his mom’s way of thinking.
 “What he and Rih had was genuine and Joyce wishes he find that love again and with her.”